On November 30th, 2021,

 Hokkaido Wildlife Guide

-Adventure Hokkaido Guide Kazu shares his favourite wildlife to see in Hokkaido, as well as tips on all the best spots in this handy Hokkaido Wildlife Guide for visitors.
+It is no secret that Hokkaido's wildlife is both varied and spectacular.
+This article shares our favourite wildlife to see in Hokkaido, as well as tips on all the best spots to view them.

 One of the things that makes Hokkaido’s outdoors so special is the unique fauna that call this island home.
-With big bears, giant eagles, tiny airborne squirrels and mysterious fish, Hokkaido’s animal life is rich and varied.
+With big bears, giant eagles, tiny airborne squirrels and pika left behind from the last ice age, Hokkaido’s animal life is rich and varied.

 Hokkaido has the lowest population density in Japan and we humans are outnumbered at times by our animal friends.
 In this Hokkaido wildlife guide, I will introduce what animals you can see in Hokkaido.